lumiotools/juxta-asset-tag/docs/TRANSMISSION_SYSTEM_DOCS.md

 # Data Transmission Retry System - Implementation Guide

-This system implements intelligent data queuing for failed WiFi transmissions.
-It automatically batches failed data into JSON arrays and attempts retransmission.
+This system implements intelligent data queuing for failed WiFi/BLE transmissions.
+It automatically batches failed data into JSON arrays and attempts retransmission via WiFi or BLE.
+The queue persists to NVS flash memory, ensuring data survives power cycles.

 ---

 ## Step-by-Step Workflow

-### STEP 1: First Data Attempt (Queue Empty)
+### STEP 1: Add Current Data to Queue

 - Current sensor data is in JSON format
+- **Always** add current data to queue first (regardless of queue state)
+- Queue persists to NVS flash after each change
+- Queue survives power cycles (loaded from NVS on boot)

+### STEP 2: Check Connections

+- Check if WiFi is connected
-- DataQueue is empty (no previous failures)
+- Check if BLE is connected
+- If neither connected: Save to queue, return (no transmission attempt)
+- If either connected: Proceed to transmission

+### STEP 3: Create JSON Array

+- Convert entire queue to JSON array format
+- **Always** sends as array, even if only 1 item: `[{obj1}]` or `[{obj1}, {obj2}, ...]`
+- Array format is consistent regardless of queue size

+### STEP 4: Attempt Transmission

+- **Try BLE first** (if connected):
-- Action: Send JSON directly via HTTP POST
+  - Send array via BLE (chunked if large)
-- If SUCCESS: Data transmitted, cycle continues normally
+  - If SUCCESS: Clear queue, return true
-- If FAILED: Data added to queue (now has 1 item)
+  - If FAILED: Continue to WiFi

-### STEP 2: Second Data Attempt (Queue has 1 item)

-- Queue contains 1 failed JSON object
-- New sensor data arrives (another JSON object)
-- Action:
-  1. Add new data to queue (now has 2 items)
-  2. Convert queue to JSON ARRAY: `[{obj1}, {obj2}]`
+- **Try WiFi** (if connected and BLE failed or not available):
-  3. Send array via HTTP POST
+  - Send array via HTTP POST (5-second timeout)
-- If SUCCESS: Both objects transmitted, queue cleared
+  - If SUCCESS: Clear queue, return true
-- If FAILED: Both items remain in queue (now has 2 items)
+  - If FAILED: Keep data in queue, return false

-### STEP 3: Multiple Failures (Queue has 2+ items)

-- Queue accumulating failed transmissions (2 or more items)
-- Serial print: `"!!!
-WARNING: Queue has X items !!!"`
-- Serial print: `"!!!
-NEED BLE HERE - Queue is accumulating failed transmissions !!!"`
+### STEP 5: Queue Persistence

-- Current data still added to queue if space available
+- Queue data automatically saved to NVS after each change
-- This indicates persistent WiFi failure
-- ACTION REQUIRED: Implement BLE backup transmission
+- On next boot: Queue loaded from NVS, retry continues
-- Max queue capacity: 10 items (configurable)
+- Max queue capacity: Calculated dynamically based on available NVS space (typically 3-10 items)

 ---